euroladbrainlat/Biobehavioral-age-gaps-Multilingualism/README.md

 *Figure 1: Distribution of countries in the study.*

 **Key insights:**
-- Protective factors slowed aging, while risk factors accelerated it (Figure 2B).
+- Protective factors were associated with slower aging, while risk factors accelerated aging (Figure 2B).
 - Africa exhibited the fastest BAG increases, followed by Latin America, Asia, and Europe, with poorer countries showing older BAGs (Figure 2C).
 - Adverse exposomes—physical, social, and sociopolitical—were major contributors to accelerated aging (Figure 2D).
 - Longitudinal analyses indicated that higher BAGs at baseline were predictors of future cognitive and functional declines (Figure 2E).
-- Epidemiological validations and meta-analyses supported the robustness of these findings across countries and income levels (Figure 2F-I).
+- Epidemiological validations and metaanalyses supported the robustness of these findings across countries and income levels (Figure 2F-I).

 ![GA](images/GA.png)
 *Figure 2: Pipeline and key findings.*